 4. May Provide Relief From Cramps

 Potassium is yet another mineral that is necessary for a pregnant woman.
 Having a healthy amount of pomegranate juice on a daily basis can ensure a good supply of potassium in your body.
 Drinking pomegranate juice or including potassium-rich foods in your diet can provide you instant relief from pregnancy-related cramps.
-This is primarily done by balancing the fluid levels in the body and within the muscles.

 5. Assists in the Brain Development of the Baby